-Under the Central Bank of The Bahamas Act, 2000 ("the Act"), overall responsibility for the policy and general administration of the Bank is vested in the Board of Directors.
-The Act provides that the Board, which is appointed by the Governor General, shall consist of a Governor, and four other Directors having wide experience in and having shown some capacity in financial or commercial matters, industry, law or administration.
+Under the Central Bank of The Bahamas Act, 2020 ("the Act"), overall responsibility for the policy and general administration of the Bank is vested in the Board of Directors.
+The Act provides that the Board, which is appointed by the Governor General, shall consist of a Governor, two Deputy Governors and six other Directors having wide experience in and having shown some capacity in financial or commercial matters, industry, law or administration.

 |John A Rolle

 |Derek S Rolle

 ||Inspector of Banks & Trust Companies

 |Karen V Rolle

 ||Manager, Capital Development

 ||Manager, Corporate Strategy, Risk & Governance